layilin/SP23-33852/_texts/full-text.md

 - Or on some dry hill's gently-sloping sides,
 - In streets, at distance due.——When near the beach,
 - Let frequent coco cast its wavy shade;
-- \'Tis Neptune's tree; and, nourish'd by the spray,[^f155n2]
+- \'Tis Neptune's tree; and, nourish'd by the spray,
 - Soon round the bending stem's aerial height, [560]
 - Clusters of mighty nuts, with milk and fruit
 - Delicious fraught, hang clattering in the sky.
-- There let the bay-grape,[^f155n3] too, its crooked limbs
+- There let the bay-grape,[^f155n2] too, its crooked limbs

 > VER.
 563. *bay-grape*\] Or sea side grape, as it is more commonly called.
 This is a large, crooked, and shady tree, \(the leaves being broad, thick, and almost

 [^f155n1]: Basins.

-[^f155n2]: Coco refers to the coconut palm (*Cocos nucifera*), which is native to coastal areas of Melanesia and Southeast Asia.
-It has great powers of natural disperal since its nuts (the coconuts) can survive up to 120 days in seawater.
-Nevertheless, it is believed that Europeans introduced the coconut palm to the Caribbean in the sixteenth century.

-[^f155n3]: The bay grape is *Coccoloba uvifera*, a seaside plant whose native range is Florida to Peru and the Caribbean to northern South America.
+[^f155n2]: The bay grape is *Coccoloba uvifera*, a seaside plant whose native range is Florida to Peru and the Caribbean to northern South America.

 ---